Ovid/zen-of-test-suites/README.md

-# The Zen of Test::Class::Moose - Serious testing for serious software
+# The Zen of Test Suites

+Serious testing for serious software

 ## Introduction